Central Highlands Water Education Program - Teacher Resources

 Book a Tour

-We offer tours to our parks, reservoirs, treatment plants and our laboratory.
+One week per term during the year, we offer tours to our parks, reservoirs, treatment plants and our laboratory.
 Topics include catchment health, water in the environment, water treatment, water testing and wastewater treatment.

 Parks and reservoir tours are suitable for upper primary and lower secondary groups.